eWaterCycle/infra/README.md

 ![Ansible Lint](https://github.com/eWaterCycle/infra/workflows/Ansible%20Lint/badge.svg)

-On the [SURF ResearchCloud](https://researchclouddocs.readthedocs.io/en/latest/about.html) a eWatercycle application will be available that when started will give
+On the [SURF ResearchCloud](https://researchclouddocs.readthedocs.io/en/latest/about.html) an eWatercycle application will be available that when started will give

 * Explorer: web visualization of available models / parameter sets combinations and a way to generate Jupyter notebooks
 * Jupyter Hub: to interactivly generate forcings and perform experiments on hydrological models using the [eWatercycle Python package](https://ewatercycle.readthedocs.io/)